Sunday, February 4, 2024

 Family courts uphold family ideologies, not gender justice

-Family courts were created with a view to avoid cumbersome litigation and replace it with samjhauta, or ‘brokering compromises’, in order to achieve efficiency and to shed the burden of the law.
+Family courts were created to avoid cumbersome litigation and replace it with samjhauta, or ‘brokering compromises’, to achieve efficiency and to shed the burden of the law.
 These courts mandatorily offer coercive persuasions to forcefully push women back to the violent families, to ‘adjust’, to ‘compromise’ to ‘preserve marriage’, even if it endangers their life and limb.
 An idea that is constantly being pushed is that the family is equipped to protect women while underplaying violence in it.
 Perhaps it is easier and more economical to compel women rather than question a man’s violent behavior.
-What is erroneously strengthened is the belief that women prefer to stay within abusive households, and therefore through ‘forced compromises’ they are compelled to accept the violent situation without any guarantee of their safety or security.
+What is erroneously strengthened is the belief that women prefer to stay within abusive households, and therefore, through ‘forced compromises’, they are compelled to accept the violent situation without any guarantee of their safety or security.
 No options are offered outside the domain of the ‘sacrosanct’ family.
 The rhetoric of ‘counselling’, ‘mediation’ or ‘settlement’ reiterates the regressive family ideology rather than protecting women from violence or providing psycho-social support to victims.
 The focus on settling ‘family disputes’ could not deal with the serious violence women face.
 Family courts negate women’s experience of violence rather than providing justice.
 Theoretically, an adversary system is replaced to resolve matters expeditiously and harmoniously, but in reality, the criminal justice system is twisted to adjust to the tenor of the patriarchy.

 The alternative dispute resolution system diluted the seriousness of domestic violence in various ways.
 The language itself deliberately lessens the gravity of an offense committed within the chardiwari of the household.
 The term ‘dispute’ entails that two parties are equal, as compared to the term ‘violence’ which implies an abuse of power.
 The concept of parity among parties on unequal footing is introduced silently by the slyness of the patriarchal forces.
 No attempts have been made to question the inequality in the relationship.
 This misconceived approach overlooks the fact that conciliation as a technique poses grave problems, as it overlooks the concept of power within the relation.
-It expands the state’s control over individual behavior within families, and more specifically, it is at times being used to cement the norms of a ‘good wife’, ‘good mother’ or a ‘bad woman’.
+It expands the state’s control over individual behavior within families, and more specifically, it is at times being used to cement the norms of a ‘good wife’, ‘good mother’, or a ‘bad woman’.
 Further, denial of anger and the command to forget the past and live in the present generate dissatisfaction and give rise to a feeling of injustice.
 The law has reinforced patriarchal oppression while discriminating against women.

-Another choice offered is ‘settlement’, where a victim is left with no other alternative but to fend for herself and her children in lieu of a meager amount of money, if any, offered by the violent husband, or she may stay at her maika or remarry.
+Another choice offered is ‘settlement’, where a victim is left with no other alternative but to fend for herself and her children instead of a meager amount of money, if any, offered by the violent husband, or she may stay at her maika or remarry.
 Therefore, these so-called ‘women-friendly’ adjudication spaces failed to address the concerns of the victims of violence.
 In other words, these courts are ‘family-centric’ rather than ‘victim- or survivor-centric’.

-This approach rejects the notion of making survivors economically self-sufficient or offers options to lend socio-economic support to victims.
-The patriarchal imagination failed to provide distributive justice or material relief and support to the abused wives through a single-window mechanism despite the knowledge that a comprehensive rehabilitative package is essential to remedy the situation of violence.
+This approach rejects the notion of making survivors economically self-sufficient or offering options to lend socio-economic support to victims.
+The patriarchal imagination failed to provide distributive justice or material relief and support to the abused wives through a single-window mechanism, despite the knowledge that a comprehensive rehabilitative package is essential to remedy the situation of violence.
 The bold notion of challenging male dominance while improving the status of women or providing innovative solutions aiding survivors has not been imagined as an alternative by the state or society.

 p 59-60